welcoMattic/dockerfiles/sickrage/README.md

 ## Configuration
 ### Environments
-* WEBROOT : Choose webroot of couchpotato (default : nothing)
+* WEBROOT : Choose webroot of sickrage (default : nothing)
-* UID : Choose uid for launch couchpotato (default : 991)
+* UID : Choose uid for launch sickrage (default : 991)
-* GID : Choose gid for launch couchpotato (default : 991)
+* GID : Choose gid for launch sickrage (default : 991)
 * APIKEY : API KEY for use API (default : Random)

 ### Volumes
-* /config : Path where is configuration of couchpotato
+* /config : Path where is configuration of sickrage

 ### Ports
 * 8081